sec-js/gnome-shell-extension-shadowsocks/README.md

 - `xdg-open`: to open the configure directory for you
 - `curl`: to sync subscription

-## Settings
+## Configuration

+This extension uses a JSON file for configuration, since it is much easier to copy and share than gsettings.
 This extension reads `configs/config.json` under the its installation directory. `config.example.json` in the same folder can be copied as a start point, which contains the descriptions of each settings and itself is valid in format (but the server is not accessible, of course).

 ## Credits